WagnerLab/psych-45/mia.md

 1. Briefly describe the strategy that you used (or that you think you used) to make these decisions.
 2. Choose one of the categories (i.e., fruit, sport, bird, vehicle, crime, vegetable), and list what you consider the most important defining features of that category to be.

-> To receive credit, please complete the task on the Google Form (linked above), and then submit your responses to these prompts on Canvas under the *“Assignments” tab > “MiA #3: Semantic Memory” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (4/24)**.
+> To receive credit, please complete the task on the Google Form (linked above), and then submit your responses to these prompts on Canvas under the *“Assignments” tab (Click "Show By Type" at the top-right corner of the screen) > “MiA #3: Semantic Memory” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (4/24)**.

 #### View analyzed class data:
 <code>link to analyzed data will be here following the data submission due date</code>